 Elegant, stylish, and sound enhancing – presenting a removable low A extension for contra made from recycled materials.
 Want to know more?
 Please reach out!

 THE DESIGN: Having completed a few different low A bassoon extensions (see here, and here), I decided to tackle the same thing for my Fox 920 contrabassoon.
-The design I ended up with recycles the bell and key work from a Bari Sax.
+The design I ended up with recycles the bell and key work from an older Bari Sax.
 The extension also amplifies and redirects the contra sound towards the audience and creates a stunning appearance.
 It can be replaced by a standard bell when the extension is not required.
-Also the original bell can be re-attached at any time to revert to the OEM design if desired.
+Also the original bell can be re-attached at any time to revert to the “OEM” design if desired.
 Please contact me if you’re interested in enabling a similar modification to your instrument.

 Early on, I decided that I wanted the Heckel approach; the low A should be a removable extension to the horn so that it can fit in its normal case for traveling and standard use.
 Of course, going with the removable approach meant that I had to devise a linkage between the wood and the metal bells which would not leak but which was elegant and didn’t require any special hardware to put on.
 The result is one which uses rubber gaskets and gnarled bolts which secure the bells to the wood without the use of any screwdrivers.
 In addition, a strong metal tube supports the main weight of the bell directly to a metal bracket on the stack of the horn itself.

 Last but not least were the additions of several collaborators who helped with certain aspects of the design where I wasn’t able to complete the fabrication.
 The most notable of which is certainly Eric at Saxcraft in Berkeley whose artistic skill finessing the metalwork really makes the end result look professional.
 Thanks Eric for the wonderful collaboration!